GClunies/demo-reflekt/README.md

 # demo-reflekt
-A demo [Reflekt](https://github.com/GClunies/reflekt) project with examples how to:
+A demo [Reflekt](https://github.com/GClunies/reflekt) project showing how to:
 1. Define schemas for event data collection.
 2. Setup a CI/CD suite that can: